ratulb/byte_marks/README.md

            //Keep extending the marked bytes
            marked_bytes.extend(bytes);
         }
+        //Marked bytes may written to a file/sent across the wire

-        //Get the orginal strings back from marked bytes let unmarked = Marks::unmark(&marked_bytes).unwrap().0;
+        //Get the orginal strings back from marked bytes on receipt let unmarked = Marks::unmark(&marked_bytes).unwrap().0;
         //We must get same bytes back with demarcating bytes removed
         //Lets reconstruct the strings back and validate